spuchol81/elastic-o11y-agentic-rca/instruqt/agentic-rca-track-1noreo/01-take-the-shift-challenge-bbrndv/assignment.md

 ![Jul-06-2026_at_11.30.28-image.png](../assets/Jul-06-2026_at_11.30.28-image.png)
 Then this lands in Mattermost from your VP:

 > **Priya:** "Heard we had a rough night.
-I'm in the exec sync in under two hours and I need something concrete to bring — not 'we're looking into it.'
-What broke, when, and how bad.
-Have an answer for me before I walk into that room."
+I'm in the exec sync in under two hours and I need something concrete to bring,  not a *we're looking into it*...
+I want to know what broke, when, and how bad.
+Have an answer for me before I walk into that room please"

 Let's use the ShopEasy Dashboard to find out the root cause of the overnight Issue